Arisaig Americana Music Festival, Inverness-shire, Scotland UK PH39 4NP

 There’s a number of self-catering options, a hotel and B&Bs in and around Arisaig, plus further staying options in Lochailort, Morar and Mallaig listed on:

-Arisaig offers something for every appetite and pocket – Arisaig Hotel & The Crofter’s, The Old Library, Cafe Rhu, Arisaig Marina Cafe and a few miles away, Arisaig House.
-There are also eating options further afield – hotel dining, pub grub, cafe and take-away – in Glenfinnan, Lochailort, Morar and Mallaig.
+Arisaig offers something for every appetite and pocket – Arisaig Hotel & The Crofter’s, The Old Library, Arisaig Marine Café, Sound Bites Café, Arisaig Shellfish Shack and Arisaig Bread Shed takeaway pizzas.
+There are also great eating options further afield in Glenfinnan, Lochailort, Morar and Mallaig, from hotel dining and pub grub to café and take-away.

-There is a local bus service running between Mallaig and Fort William (via Arisaig) during the daytime only.
+There is a local bus service running between Mallaig and Fort William (via Arisaig) during the daytime.

 If you still have time (and energy!) after the festival, why not explore the surrounding area?
-We are accessible for Lochaber, Ardnamurchan, Knoydart, the Small Isles and Skye.
-Happy planning!
+We are an ideal base / stopover to explore Lochaber, Ardnamurchan, Knoydart, the Small Isles and Skye.
+This is a beautiful part of the world and worth booking the time off if you can – happy planning!

 For news and updates, please follow us on Facebook and Twitter.